 You Can Enjoy a Great Retirement Lifestyle

 When planning your retirement, the world truly is your oyster.
 You can live virtually anywhere and have the retirement lifestyle you desire.
 All it takes is finding an incredible location that has everything you want.
-What you’ve learned here is that, although it will cost money, there are places in the world that cost a lot less than you probably thought.
+What you’ve learned here is that there are places in the world that cost a lot less than you thought.